hadadadebadada/AutomatedEmailGenerationWithCustomAttachments/README.md

 ## Future Enhancements

 - Implement a GUI for easier file management and progress tracking.
+Available now on https://bewerbr.de
 - Extend functionality to support different file formats beyond JSON.
 - Enhance duplicate detection with more sophisticated algorithms for larger datasets.